“Bring the pain, Gaspy. You were always the one who couldn’t handle it.”

 The camera focuses on Em’s face.
 He’s not smiling.
 Just watching.
 Quietly hypnotized.

 Phil’s yelling fills the audio.
 Quiet, then suddenly loud, like he’s been making noise this entire time and Em tuned him out.
-Phil yanks the rod out of his son’s hands, drops the carp to the boat floor, and stabs his hunting knife into fish’s brain.
+Phil yanks the rod out of his son’s hands, drops the carp to the boat floor, and stabs his hunting knife into the fish’s brain.
 Ikejime, Phil once told him the technique is called.
 It grants a quick, humane death.

 The camera pans away, focusing closer on Em’s face.
 Closer.

 He mouths something, also inaudible.
-Perhaps that he’s sorry.
+Maybe that he’s sorry.
 But the words clearly don’t matter, or the audience would hear them.

 The camera zooms in closer.
-His mouth disappears.
+Em’s mouth disappears.
 There’s just his eyes.